-The modeler should build the model domain and calibrate with forecast and alternatives in mind.
+Build model domain and calibrate with forecast and alternatives in mind.
 Try early calibration runs with the alternatives to make sure the calibration domain can accommodate any model changes required.
-Model calibration can take most of the project timeline, and some modelers find they must re-calibrate because their model did not include the domain or components required for the alternatives.
+Model calibration can take most of the project timeline, and some modelers find they have to re-calibrate because their model did not include the domain or components required for the alternatives.

-One issue related to forecasting with morphologic models is quantifying the uncertainty in this prediction.
-Two basic forms of this uncertainty include epistemic (knowledge and measurement gaps) and aleatory (natural variability).
+One issue related to forecasting or predicting with morphologic models is quantifying the uncertainty in this prediction.
+Two basic forms of this uncertainty are epistemic (knowledge and measurement gaps) and aleatory (natural variability).
 The epistemic uncertainty includes limitations in the model formulations, uncertainty in model parameters, uncertainty in initial or boundary conditions, and errors introduced by the numerical method.
 Aleatory errors include such unknowns as the future hydrology or future sediment loading.